thiagojfg/hyperativa-test-api/README.md

 1. Confirm the services:
     - MySQL will be available at `localhost:3306`.
     - The Spring Boot app will be available at `http://localhost:8080`.
+When the application runs at the first time, it will create the database schema and insert a test user:
+    - username: admin
+    - password: admin123

 ## How to Test the Application
 ### 1. Using Unit and Integration Tests